-M.S. in Quality Assurance and Regulatory Affairs (QA/RA)
+M.S. in Regulatory Affairs and Quality Assurance (RAQA)

-Admission Requirements for the Master of Science in Quality Assurance & Regulatory Affairs
+Admission Requirements for the Master of Science in Regulatory Affairs and Quality Assurance

-The Quality Assurance and Regulatory Affairs (QA/RA) Master’s of Science degree is designed for professionals in the pharmaceutical and related industries.
+The Regulatory Affairs and Quality Assurance (RAQA) Master’s of Science degree is designed for professionals in the pharmaceutical and related industries.
 The curriculum blends regulatory science with quality practices, teaching students how to interpret and apply the latest domestic and global regulations in their current industry career.

-Most QA/RA students work full time, so many pursue the M.S. in QA/RA on a part-time basis, taking one or two courses per term, conveniently scheduled on weeknights or weekends.
-It is also possible to complete the QA/RA M.S. on a full-time basis by taking three courses (nine credit hours) per semester.
+Most RAQA students work full time, so many pursue the M.S. in RAQA on a part-time basis, taking one or two courses per term, conveniently scheduled on weeknights or weekends.
+It is also possible to complete the RAQA M.S. on a full-time basis by taking three courses (nine credit hours) per semester.

-The program is designed so that students may earn a certificate before applying to the M.S. in QA/RA.
+The program is designed so that students may earn a certificate before applying to the M.S. in Regulatory Affairs and Quality Assurance.
 All of the courses earned in the certificate will count towards the M.S.

-If your GPA was under 3.0, you may still be eligible for the M.S. in QA/RA, provided you enroll in and complete three QA/RA graduate courses (nine credit hours) and earn a B+ or higher in all of them.
+If your GPA was under 3.0, you may still be eligible for the M.S. in RAQA, provided you enroll in and complete three RAQA graduate courses (nine credit hours) and earn a B+ or higher in all of them.
+One of the courses must be Food and Drug Law (5592).

 - Submit two letters of recommendation — one from a direct supervisor who indicates support of your candidacy in the program — completed on the Reference Report for Graduate Studies or official letterhead